 |

-Show your student that mental malpractice tends to blast
+Show your student that mental malpractice tends to

-his thought against this seeming power, a task not difficult, when one
+of his thought against this seeming power, a task not difficult, when one

 understands that evil has in reality no power.
 Incorrect reasoning leads to